kmcelwee/fortune-100-blm-dataset/README.md

 Naturally, this dataset should be approached with tremendous care, as a lot of nuance is lost when reducing each tweet to a binary.

+### `rj-imgs/`

+Images gathered from all Racial Justice tweets.
+Videos were downloaded as thumbnails.

 ### Other files
 - The `tmp` directory is used for unimportant CSVs or data saved mid-pipeline.
 It's not validated, so only trust data in the `data` repository.
 - `.github/` performs data validation through the [Frictionless Data](https://frictionlessdata.io/) framework and custom scripts in `test.py`.
 It runs `python test.py` and `goodtables datapackage.json` as well as `python pipeline.py` to make sure that both the published data meets the schema requirements and that the pipeline transforms data into a schema that meets our requirements.